svmiller/sky-sheep/README.md

 #> [1] "purple/blue camulus"
 #> [1] "sky sheep"
 #> [1] "Tuff Conqueror"

-# "sky sheep" it is.
 ```

+I liked “sky sheep” the best, so “sky sheep” it is.